 A quick vegetarian no-suet mincemeat recipe with a much shorter mature time compared with traditional mincemeat.
-It also makes a fabulous filling for gluten free mince pie macarons - without the pie.
+Perfect for homemade mince pies, it's also a delicious filling for gluten-free mince pie macarons.

 No-Suet Vegetarian Mincemeat Recipe

-Now that we have homemade British-style mincemeat, it's time to French them up a bit.
-Consequently, we said Bonjour to mincemeat macarons!
+Now that we have our homemade British-style mincemeat, let's give it a French twist with mincemeat macarons!

-- Alternatively, just spoon it on (like in the photo).
-Don't forget, however, to let your mince pie macarons mature patiently in the fridge for at least 24 hours.
-What?
-The macarons are patient or are you?
+Regardless of your choice, remember to mature your mince pie macarons in the fridge for at least 24 hours.
+Are the macarons patient, or are you?

-As this uses butter instead of suet, this is suitable for vegetarians and, like all macaron recipes in my books, are gluten free.
+This recipe, using butter instead of suet, is suitable for vegetarians and, like all macaron recipes in my books, is gluten free.

 What Can I Make with No-Suet Mincemeat?